parulnith/blog/_posts/2021-05-27-Interpretable or Accurate? Why Not Both?.md

 ![](https://cdn-images-1.medium.com/max/2000/1*0r29CPjHgDAVwyMki8LSzg.png)

-         <sub>Advantages of having Machine learning Interpretability in pipeline
+         <sub>Advantages of having Machine learning Interpretability in pipeline</sub>

 Machine learning interpretability has a vital role to play in such situations.
 Interpretability gives you the ability not only to discover a model’s mispredictions but analyze and fix the underlying cause too.
 Interpretability can help you debug your model, detect overfitting and data leakage, and most importantly, inspire trust between models and humans by giving explanations.